pierrelecuyer/latticetester/README.md

 ﻿# Lattice Tester

-A software package for measuring the uniformity of integral lattices in the real space
+A C++ library for measuring the uniformity of integral lattices in the real space

 ## What this software is about